 Program Eligibility and Requirements

-Potential residents must meet the following requirements in order to be considered for our treatment and transitional program:
+Potential residents must meet the following requirements in order to be considered for our treatment program:

 - You must be between 22 and 60 years of age.